 Androgens are synthesized from cholesterol derived from the bloodstream, and studies have revealed relationships between serum cholesterol concentrations and acne risk.
 Researchers have also observed worsening of acne with increasing intake of saturated fat (found in dairy products and meat) and trans fatty acids (commonly found in snack foods and fried foods).

 Diets that represent a high glycemic load may cause hyperinsulinemia when regularly consumed.
 This results in an increase in IGF-1, a decrease in IGF binding proteins (IGFBPs), and a subsequent increase in keratinocyte proliferation and free androgens.
-Androgens in turn increase IGF-1, thereby causing a vicious circle.
+Androgens in turn increase IGF-1, thereby perpetuating a vicious cycle.

 See Basic Diet Orders chapter.